 He ends up cutting Sif’s hair, which results in her being given better, magical hair.
 Sif is the harvest goddess, her hair is the grain.
 In this myth, Loki depicts the necessary reaping of the harvest, and on the flip side he is also the manufacturer of the process by which the grain will always grow again.

-While Snorri makes Loki the prime conspirator of Ragnarök, it is clear that Ragnarök is always inevitable.
+While Snorri makes Loki the prime conspirator of Ragnarök, it is clear that Ragnarök is always inevitable, and always has been.
 No one can stop it.
 No one can truly be held culpable for it.
 It is a natural, even cyclical process of the Universe.

 Loki is perhaps best captured by the Biblical passages that suggest we “eat, drink and be merry for tomorrow we die.”
 Perhaps the irony of his wisdom being found in a Bible passage would amuse Loki.
 He is certainly the element of drama that interrupts stasis, without which life would likely not be much fun.